Introduction

 Understanding the Factors Affecting Weed Killer Performance

-- The specific herbicide chosen
+- The specific herbicide you choose

-- Environmental factors such as temperature and humidity levels
+- Environmental conditions like temperature and humidity

 The Role of Application Instructions